 So, why not just quote a client a flat fee for the entire project and then you both know where you stand from the get-go?
 This can be a solution, but often will see clients looking to add extra deliverables within the agreed fee.
 It’s vital to have an itemised, signed, agreed schedule of work between you and the client in these cases in order to protect you from any unpaid add-ons.
 Include in your quote fees for any amendments or changes, this is a good way to deter the client from trying to rinse you.
 Another peril of this approach is that you need to have a very good understanding of your workflow, workload and calendar in order to pull this off.
 As deadlines approach, you might have to work extra hours on this in order to fulfil your obligation.
 The less accurate you’ve been when quoting the rate and breakdown, the more unpaid extra work you’ll end up doing to make up the deficit.

 Versions of this strategy are employed by all manner of creatives in a variety of industries and across a number of levels.
 Rather than simply looking at what you’re providing as a deliverable — some tangible object that you’re creating in return for money — you approach things far more holistically and talk to the client about what their goals are and how this piece of work plays into that.
 What you’re looking to understand, or at least gauge is how much ‘value’ you’ll be adding to their business through your work.
 That then will help to ensure that your fee accurately reflects the positive change that you’ve contributed to.
-This approach requires you to think a little more strategically and to ask the client plenty of questions during the initial negotiation process.
+This approach requires you to think a little more strategically and to ask the client plenty of questions during the discovery phase.
 The more you listen to and understand their problem, the greater the chance that you can create something that will really help them to achieve their financial goals.
-If you’ve got aspirations to work with big clients in the future, or to start a studio or agency, approaching projects at this level is something you should aim for.
-When you are working on a large scale and have staff, freelancers and other overheads, an hourly rate is unworkable and a project-based approach is incredibly risky.
+If you’ve got aspirations to work with big clients in the future, or to start a studio or agency, asking lots of questions is vital to you achieving that.
+When you are working on a large scale and have staff, freelancers and other overheads, an hourly rate is unworkable and a project-based approach requires incredible precision in your financial forecasting.
 While the risk here is that some of your earnings will be tied to performance, it’s often a far smarter way to operate.
-For further reading and viewing on this subject, be sure to check out Chris Do over at The Futur.
-It’s a strategy he’s a big advocate of and you can find a number of really helpful ‘role-play’ videos where he takes you through the process of selling this idea to a client, which is one of the most daunting aspects of a value-based approach, but one that you will get better at the more you try it.
+I can guide you through this process in more detail in our online course, which you can preview here.

 Please remember that your work always (always) has value and if someone is interested in you creating something for them, then that should serve as all the evidence you need.
 Ignore the time wasters and work for the clients who treat you with respect and meet your terms.
+We’re here to help you get set up if you need.
 Now go out there and make some great work and serious wedge.